MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/provisioning-windows-using-a-website.md

 ### Plan renewal when the app has been uninstalled

-A user has been regularly using mobile broadband on a Windows 8, Windows 8.1, or Windows 10 computer.
+A user has been regularly using mobile broadband on a Windows computer.
 At some point, the user uninstalled the mobile broadband app and the data plan expired because of an expiration date or data usage.
 The user opens Windows Connection Manager and chooses to connect to the mobile broadband network.

 As part of the connection process, Windows determines that the mobile broadband network does not provide Internet access because an active data plan is no longer associated with the device.